-The study will be conducted after approval secured from the Ethical Review Committee of Indira Gandhi National Open University (IGNOU).
-Formal letters from the Ethical review committee of Indira Gandhi National Open University will be produced to Nigist Eleni Mohammed Memorial hospital.
-Oral consent will be obtained from each study participants before data collection is started.
-The participants will be told that the information they provide is extremely important and valuable, as it helps the government and the health facilities involved in health service provision to improve services delivery.
-In addition, all the responses will be kept confidential and anonymous and participants can withdraw from the study at any time during the data collection.
+The study was conducted after approval secured from the Ethical Review Committee of Indira Gandhi National Open University (IGNOU).
+Formal letters from the Ethical review committee of Indira Gandhi National Open University was produced to Nigist Eleni Mohammed Memorial hospital.
+Oral consent has been obtained from each study participants before data collection started.
+The participants were told that the information they provide is extremely important and valuable, as it helps the government and the health facilities involved in health service provision to improve services delivery.
+In addition to that, they were told that, all the responses will be kept confidential and anonymous and participants can withdraw from the study at any time during data collection.